Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/connect-data-platform-fusion/databricks-setup.md

   config_page: '/reference/resource-configs/databricks-configs'
 ---

-You can configure the Snowflake adapter by running `dbt init` in your CLI or manually providing the `profiles.yml` file with the fields configured for your authentication type.
+You can configure the Databricks adapter by running `dbt init` in your CLI or manually providing the `profiles.yml` file with the fields configured for your authentication type.

 The Databricks adapter for Fusion supports the following [authentication methods](#supported-authentication-types):
 - Personal access token